s-uesawa/Prototype-TephraDB-Japan/README.md

 Preparation for processing:
 1. Install R (Statistical Computing).
 Please refer to the website https://www.r-project.org/ for installation instructions.

-Workflow using the Tephra database:
+Workflow using the R script:
 1. Copy the folder entitled "TephraDB_Prototype_ver1.1" to your computer.
 The dataset can be downloaded at http://doi.org/10.5281/zenodo.3608346
 2. Open the file entitled "Tephra_Hazard_Curve_Generator_011.r" with R.
 3. Install all the libraries that you need.
 See the script.